 - Artists and culture bearers who identify as Black, Indigenous, and/or people of color (BIPOC) living, working, and engaging in social change in Alabama, Louisiana, and Mississippi.

 - Applicants must be 18 years of age or older by the application deadline.

-- Applicants must be AL, LA, or MS residents for at least five years at the time of both application and payment and must provide a valid state ID.
+- Applicants must be AL, LA, or MS residents for at least five consecutive years at the time of both application and payment and must provide a valid state ID.

-- Projects should demonstrate a civic practice process to (1) identify specific community challenges or needs, (2) imagine a different future, and (3) practice, test, or design for approaches toward that future that center racial justice.
+- Projects should demonstrate a civic practice process to (1) identify specific community challenges or needs, (2) imagine a different future for the community, and (3) practice, test, or design approaches toward that future that center racial justice.

 - While projects may be artist-driven, projects should include at least two community members (individuals, agencies, organizations) as collaborators who share in decision-making, shaping the project and project outcomes.

 - Grants may support any phase of a project (research, development, production, etc.), including new initiatives or ongoing work, and a portion of funding should directly support the artist(s).